 About: Nelarabine (Arranon®)

 Nelarabine interferes with DNA production.
-This stops cell growth and division, resulting in the slowing is or stopping of cancer growth.
+This stops cell growth and division, resulting in the slowing or stopping of cancer growth.
 Since cancer cells, in general, divide faster and with less error-correcting than healthy cells, cancer cells are more sensitive to this damage.
 Nelarabine is classified specifically as an adenosine deaminase inhibitor.

-How to take Nelarabine
+How to Take Nelarabine